otoolep/questdb.io/docs/serverConf.md

 ### Customising the configuration

-To override a default value with a custom value, add the key in the configuration file. as follows
+To override a default value with a custom value, add the key in the configuration file as follows
 ```shell script
 aaa.bbb.ccc.ddd=myValue
 ```